wp-plugins/simple-e-commerce-shopping-cart/SimpleEcommCart/readme.txt

 3. Can the shopping cart be added to any posts or pages ?
 Yes.
 4. Does this plugin has multiple currency support?
 Yes.
 5. Is the 'Add to Cart' button customizable?
 Yes.
+6. Can the shopping cart be added to any Post, Page or Sidebar?
+Yes.

+7. Does this plugin support multiple currencies?
+Yes.

+8. Is the ‘Add to Cart’ button customizable?
+Yes.

+9. Will this plugin work with my existing theme?
+Yes (but may require some styling to make it match nicely.)